code4romania/website-factory/help/content/school/en/01-Introduction/01-intro.md

 ---

-Website Factory: Schools is a website builder that has been designed to fit the communication needs of civil society.
-Simple and intuitive, this solution will help every organization build a website in the fastest time possible.
+Website Factory: Schools is a website builder that has been designed to fit the communication needs of educational institutions.
+Simple and intuitive, this solution will help every educational institution build a website in the fastest time possible.

 ## Source code